 - To enter the 3500-foot flight plan, click on this link: https://plan.foreflight.com/share/accept/01b8f71vapFMbnCIMt

 FYI, in ForeFlight, if you do some other flight planning, you can get back to these flight plans with the “Routes” icon that lists your recent routes.

 All call signs will be “Young Eagles <aircraft-type> <tail-number>” so everyone knows who we are.
-Also, we suggest the following reporting points (with green markers) to help improve situational awareness:
+Also, we suggest these minimal reporting points to help improve situational awareness:

-We suggest radio calls at each waypoint like this:
+At each waypoint, we suggest radio calls like this:

 “Young Eagles <aircraft-type> <tail-number> at Hamilton 2 thousand 5 hundred”

 At the waypoint, YE-SANANTONIOCREEK, you will be 3 nm from Gnoss Field.
-Please enter the 45 for the appropriate runway based on winds and skydiving operations (if any).
+Please enter the 45 then downwind for the appropriate runway based on winds and skydiving operations (if any).